 WARNING: The maintenance instructions given in this manual are to be performed with extreme caution.
 Improper or careless actions on the part of the person performing maintenance on your boat or engine could result in severe personal injury, property damage and or death.
 Before performing any operating or maintenance procedure covered in this manual, be certain to read the entire manual in be certain you fully understand the procedure.
 Proceed only when you determine that you may do so in complete safety.
 Contact your Correct Craft/PCM dealer for any maintenance service which you are unable to perform in complete safety.
-PCM Python Engine Note: Caution: The PCM Python is a highperformance engine and may use more oil per engine hour of operation than other engines.
-Be sure to check the oil on a very regular basis, at least every two or three hours of operation.
-Failure to remedy an engine with insufficient oil could cause severe engine damage.

-Note: The GM 8.1 Liter (496 CID) engine's timing is fixed and can not be changed and the firing order is 18726543.
-Cylinder numbering is the same as in the below illustration.
+Note: The GM 8.1 Liter engine's timing is fixed and can not be changed and the firing order is 18726543.
+Cylinder numbering is the same as in the above illustration